TuneCore Review 2023

 That, no doubt made TuneCore a household name for artists around the globe.

 TuneCore used to be the most expensive option for releasing music yourself – charging artists every time they wanted to release something new.
-In mid-2022, the company shifted their pricing model to be more in line with other companies in the industry.
+In mid-2022, the TuneCore price model changed to be more in line with other companies in the industry.
 Now they offer unlimited releases to artists for a small yearly fee.

 And now they just happen to be the most AFFORDABLE option, not the most expensive.